mishurov/fluid/README.md

 Engine for fluids is ported from js to cpp from this project: https://github.com/jwagner/fluidwebgl

+In a nutshell, it's a simplified numerical approach to compute Navier-Stokes equtions using Jacobi method for the Poisson part of the equations.
+The math part is described here: http://http.developer.nvidia.com/GPUGems/gpugems_ch38.html

 The ported version isn't perfectly memory efficient because I allocate unnecessary bytes for STL maps and pairs in order to keep the architecture from the js project.

 I added density and temperature fields, added buoyancy calculations, removed boundary calculations.